egonelbre/egonelbre.com/content/article/2016-09-23 debugging-and-improving-life.md

 ## You are Biased

 I guess it’s one of the things you must keep in mind through depression and other intense feelings.
-You are biased and your brain does not work well and it’s almost impossible to accurately see reality…
+You are biased and your brain does not work well and it’s almost impossible to accurately see reality ...

 All the negative emotions, like “I’m not good enough”, “I cannot go further” are just byproducts of psychological issues.
 However, I’m not saying the feelings and thoughts aren’t real.
-Yes, they are very real… but they still are biased.
+Yes, they are very real ... but they still are biased.

 Yes, “You can go further”, even if your feelings say otherwise.
 Try to use logic to derive what is happening; it’s not completely accurate, but probably better than your feelings are telling you.
 Before analyzing, it helps to ground yourself -- games work quite effectively here.

 The common [cognitive distortions](https://en.wikipedia.org/wiki/Cognitive_distortion) are very well discussed on Wikipedia.
 Read them, understand them and stand in guard.

 Similarly, don’t direct your bad emotions towards others, they are not at fault.
-We all are responsible for our own emotions, no one can adjust them unless we let them… Although, in practice, it’s easier said than done.
+We all are responsible for our own emotions, no one can adjust them unless we let them ...
+Although, in practice, it’s easier said than done.

 ## Cycles of emotions